pasha-log/react-jobly-backend/README.md

 This is the Express backend for [React Jobly Frontend](https://github.com/pasha-log/react-jobly-frontend).

+## Tools used:

+* Express
+* Postgres
+* morgan
+* cors
+* Authentication/validation: bcrypt, JSON Web Token, JSON Schema

 ## Getting started

 Install all dependencies with `npm i`
 The project uses PostgreSQL as its RDBMS.
+To create and seed the test and development databases, simply run the following command:

+    psql < jobly.sql

 To run this project:

     node server.js